3lc-ai/tlc-yolov5-examples/release_notes/tlc_2.2.0.md

 ## Discard predictions

 When adding new `fake` object classes to your dataset, you could previously discard them with `--tlc-discard-categories` or `--tlc-discard-non-zero-preds`.
-This option is no longer available, but the behavior can still be attained through the following code in `val.py`:
+This option is no longer available, but the behavior can still be attained by making changes to `val.py`.
+The following code can be added to `val.py` as a starting point, it removes predictions with category index 2, 7 and 19:

 ```python
 discard_categories = [2, 7, 19] # Indices of classes to discard